 Strength of Super Mom

 The more in shape you are, the better you will be able to tolerate labor.
 “In addition to that, after the baby’s born, you’re gonna have to be taking care of a baby, which takes a lot of energy, said Dr. Agrios.
 Continuing to exercise throughout your pregnancy can help ensure that you are ready to keep up with your active infant from day one.

 What Exercises Can I Do?

-Keep in mind there will be restrictions, particularly later in the pregnancy as your bones and limbs are shifting, but there are so many safe and fun activities you can still do to maintain your fitness.
+Keep in mind there will be restrictions, particularly later in the pregnancy.
+Your bones and limbs are shifting, but there are so many safe and fun activities you can still do to maintain your fitness.